Digestive and Gastrointestinal Conditions

 An inguinal hernia, whether it comes and goes or is always present, will not go away if left alone.
-Even those that seem to go away can come back again and get bigger when your child runs, cries or strains during a bowel movement.
+Even those that seem to go away can come back again and get bigger when your child cries, coughs, runs or strains during a bowel movement.
 This can be uncomfortable.

-The first step in treating an inguinal hernia is to try to gently press the bulging tissue back through the opening.
+The first step in treating an inguinal hernia is to try to gently press the bulging tissue back through the hole in the belly.
 This is called reducing the hernia.
-If the doctor is able to do this, we recommend your child have surgery soon, probably within a few weeks, to close the opening so the hernia doesn't return.
+If the doctor is able to do this (your child has a reducible hernia), we recommend your child have surgery soon, probably within a few weeks, to close the hole so the hernia doesn’t return.

 If the doctor is not able to press the bulging tissue back where it belongs, your child will need surgery right away.
-This is an emergency because it means the tissue is trapped and is not getting the blood and oxygen it needs to survive.
+This is an emergency because it means the tissue is trapped (your child has an incarcerated hernia).
+The tissue is not getting the blood and oxygen it needs to survive.

 Surgery for Inguinal Hernia